Wii42/Robotics_Project/task/readme.md

    ```bash
    conda activate robotics
    ```
-   Make sure the additional dependency `pygame` is installed.

 2. **Start the server**
    Before running the main script, start the server with the following command: